DibyalochanParida/crud_frontend/README.md

 # crud_frontend

+-- npm install
+install node package.

 -- npm start
 Runs the app.
-Open http://localhost:5000 to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

 App Features:-